-I mean, whose moms and dads didn't teach all of us, when we were little kids?
+Whose moms and dads didn't teach all of us when we were little kids.
 That was the holy rule, right?
 Treat others as you expect to be treated.

-I want to spend a second, too, on the beauty of diversity, because I think I might have mentioned with you that in more than a decade before I came here to Northern Light Health, about four years ago, I was with two organizations.
+I want to spend a second too on the beauty of diversity because I think I might've mentioned with you that in more than a decade before I came here to Northern Light Health, about four years ago, I was with two organizations.
 They were international organizations.
-They're based here in the US, but I spent two years in Ethiopia, helping to rebuild their hospital infrastructure.
-And then I spent about nine years doing other international things with Johns Hopkins International, and I lived in the Arab world for six years.
-So I had that experience for a decade before I came back to America, here to Maine, to be in African culture and be in Arabic culture.

-And the joy of learning about other people's cultures and thoughts and that kind of thing.
+They're based here in the US, but I spent two years in Ethiopia helping to rebuild their hospital infrastructure.
+And then I spent about nine years doing other international things with Johns Hopkins International and I lived in the Arab world for six years.
+So I had that experience for a decade before I came back to America, here to Maine to be in African culture and to be in Arabic culture and the joy of learning about other people's cultures and thoughts and that kind of thing.
 And also, frankly, to be a minority in both of those situations, but embraced as if I was some VIP, which I didn't consider myself to be whatsoever, but they treated me that way.
-I can remember being invited into homes, for example, in Ethiopia, and this would be a one or two-room kind of thing, with a lot of people that lived there.

-And I remember being invited to the dinner, and we'd be talking, having fun.
-And they would put a plate of food in front of me, and then they'd all sit back.
-And I was like, "Well, are we all eating together?"
-Well, no, I was their deeply-respected, invited guest, and the guest has to eat first, and then they eat.
-And to this minute, I'm blown away, recalling that, because that's love.
-That's deep respect.
-Here, I'm the minority, and they're saying, "Here's our food, and we're not going to eat until you're satisfied."
+I can remember being invited into homes, for example, in Ethiopia, and this would be a one or two-room kind of thing with a lot of people that lived there and I remember being invited to dinner and we'd be talking, having fun, and they would put a plate of food in front of me and then they'd all sit back and I was like, "Well, are we all eating together?"
+"Well, no." I was there deeply respected, invited guest, and the guest has to eat first and then they eat.
+And to this minute, I'm blown away recalling that because that's love, that's deep respect.
+Here I'm the minority and they're saying, "Here's our food and we're not going to eat until you're satisfied."
 So you know what?
-And so the beauty of diversity is those are the exact words in your pledge, and that really just drives home with me very, very deeply and very personally.
+So the beauty of diversity is those are the exact words in your pledge and that really just drives home with me very, very deeply and very personally.

 It's such a good, good, good feeling to be able to love another human being.
-I know I feel good when I treat someone in a loving way.
-It warms my heart when I do that.
-And take the lead from Dr. Martin
+I know I feel good when I treat someone in a loving way, and it warms my heart when I do that.
+And take the lead from Dr. Martin Luther King's life.
+He would've been 93 years old if he was living today.
+And give life to his work and give life, continued life to him even though he has died.
+You can do it.
+Give a little love every chance you get.

-This transcript was exported on Apr 11, 2022 - view latest version here.
+This transcript was exported on Jan 15, 2025 - view latest version here.